ybw0014/mc-plugin-docs/docs/slimefun-translation/contributing/translating.md

 - Radioactive
 - Machine
+- Material

-There are 2 special lore placeholders: `Radioactive` and `Machine`.
-The arguments of these 2 placeholders are read as ids, and should **NOT** be translated.
+The arguments of these placeholders are read as ids, and should **NOT** be translated.
 If you see something like `%sftrlore_Radioactive_Low%` or `%sftrlore_Machine_Medium_Machine%` in the lore, you should keep them as they are.

 ## Submitting new source strings